freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 660.1

-When an option gets enter, you need to take a user to one of those other menus.
+When an option gets entered, you need to take a user to one of those other menus.
 Add an empty `RENT_MENU` function in the designated area for when a user enters the option to rent a bike.

 #### HINTS